 When the Covid-19 crash came in 2020, I was less timid.
-Ford dropped from $9 to $5, so not as much upside as 2008, but I thought I could at least double my money.
-I might be in hog mode this time because I am still holding, but the stock has nearly tripled in a little over a year.
+Ford stock dropped from $9 to $5, so not as much upside as 2008, but I thought I could at least double my money.
+The stock tripled in a little over a year.
 I happily took some gains and kept some shares for potential future gains.

 I know all the statistics about how investors who try to time the market don’t do as well as those who just buy and hold.
 Two things can be true at the same time.
 You can embrace that as your overall investing strategy, and still not turn a blind eye to timing possibilities.

 The next time someone quotes a statistical study to you, be it financial or anything else having to do with life, consider whether the statistic is immutable or avoidable.
 Often, as in the case of unused credit card points, you can beat the statistic simply by choosing to do so.
 Choose not to participate.

 And be sure to read: The 0% Credit Card Strategy and Why Instant Gratification can be Financially Savvy.